Security Recommendations

 - Upgrade to new major releases promptly consistent with the deployment use case.

-- Restrict the TrueNAS web UI, IPMI, and any other management interfaces to private subnets away from untrusted users, or keep disconnected when not in active use.
+- Restrict the TrueNAS web UI, IPMI, and any other management interfaces to private subnets away from untrusted users, or keep them disconnected when not in active use.

 - Configure Syslog settings to send logs to an external server (CORE | SCALE).